 “Oasis” opens with Hong Jong-du (Sol Kyung-gu) released from prison after serving three years for a hit-and-run case.
 His immediate family has moved to a new place without providing the forwarding address.
 They don’t want him.
 They don’t even care if he is dead or alive.
 His mother is indifferent to his presence.

-Even after cold reception and explicitly telling him how life was good in his absence, he doesn’t budge and sticks with the family, as if he doesn’t understand his family doesn’t want him.
+Hong Jong-du is socially awkward.
+His gleaming eyes and the perpetual smile on his face could be deceiving.
+You feel for him, but you would probably run away if you see him in person.
+He lacks social and familial skills.
+Even after cold reception and explicitly telling him how life was good in his absence, he doesn’t budge and sticks with the family, as if he doesn’t understand that his family doesn’t want him.

-Families abandon Gong-Ju Han and Jong-du.
-They are ignored and abused for self-gain.
+His life turns interesting when he meets disabled Gong-ju Han (So-ri Moon) on his visit to the family of the man he killed in an accident.
+She is suffering from cerebral palsy.
+Gong-ju Han’s brother and sister-in-law shift her to a new apartment meant for a disabled person, locking her in a shabby small room.
+Abandoned by their families, they are ignored and abused for self-gain.
 Lee Chang-dong doesn’t manufacture sympathy for them, he doesn’t judge them.
 “Oasis” is a story of what constitutes love and desire between two physically disabled people in a perfectly abled society.

-If Oldboy’s violence made your stomach curl, Kim Jee-woon’s ‘I Saw The Devil’ would make you squirm in your seat.
-It borders the torture porn but never feels like one as the film utilizes bloody violence ballad as a vessel to serve the narrative and feed characters with a sense of purpose rather than merely an exercise in the shocking audience.
+If Oldboy’s violence made your stomach curl, Kim Jee-Woon’s ‘I Saw The Devil’ would make you squirm in your seat.
+It borders torture porn but never feels like one as the film utilizes a bloody violence ballad as a vessel to serve the narrative and feed characters with a sense of purpose, rather than merely an exercise in the shocking audience.

 I Saw The Devil is driven by powerful performances, grotesque on-screen violence porn, bolstered by fitting dark cinematography and a haunting score — Korean director Jee-Woon Kim’s 2010 horror/thriller is perhaps one of the scariest films of the 21st century.